ibrajix/AndroidDevelopers/README.md

   - Form a community and connect with like-minded android developers

 ## NOTE
-  This is just a random list (in no particular order) based on those who have helped me personally and have helped or is currently helping the community at large
+  This is just a random list (in no particular order) based on those who have helped me personally and/or the community at large

   (There are so many kick-ass android developers doing great stuff that I may not know and thus, aren't on the list...yet)